 MESQUITE LOOP TRAIL For those lacking time or mobility for a longer tour, the Mesquite Loop Trail by the parking lot is a short (1/8th mile), handicap-accessible trail which offers a sampling of the Park's flora and features interpretive signage.

-JOAN HAMILTON SCHOLARSHIP: Is a $1000 per annum scholarship, renewable annually for four years of college, granted to an outstanding Sedona High School senior whose interests center on natural science and the environment.
+JOAN HAMILTON SCHOLARSHIP: A $1000 per annum scholarship, renewed annually for four years of college, granted to an outstanding Sedona High School senior whose interests centered on natural science and the environment.

-FIRST SUNDAY PROGRAMS: The Benefactors provide an honorarium to bring a speaker a month to the Park to talk of subjects as varied as “Sedona Through Time”, “California Condors in Arizona”, “Fire by Friction: Pre-Historic Fire-Starting”, “Sinagua Archeology”, and “Astronomy of the Ancient Southwest”.
+SUNDAY LECTURE PROGRAMS: The Benefactors provide an honorarium to bring a speaker a month to the Park to talk on subjects as varied as “Sedona Through Time”, “California Condors in Arizona”, “Fire by Friction: Pre-Historic Fire-Starting”, “Sinagua Archeology”, and “Astronomy of the Ancient Southwest”.

 CONNECTION SCHOOL PROGRAMS: The Connection Program is Red Rock State Park’s environmental education program for young learners.
 Program activities are based on such resources as Project WILD, Aquatic WILD, Project Learning Tree, Arizona WET, GEMS, and many others.
 The Connection Program has been developed for students from first through twelfth grade in order to provide field activities in a natural environment.

 The Benefactors have supplied much-needed teaching materials to this program